seppevs/migrate-mongo/README.md

 };
 ````

-#### Example 3: Call a callback (deprecated)
+#### Example 3: Call a callback ⚠️ DEPRECATED
-Callbacks are supported for backwards compatibility.
+**⚠️ Callbacks are deprecated.** New migration scripts should use Promises or async/await.

-New migration scripts should be written using Promises and/or async & await.
-It's easier to read and write.
+Callbacks are supported for backwards compatibility only.
+They're harder to read and write compared to modern async patterns.

 ````javascript
 module.exports = {